Winnipeg

 1999

-Stephen King's Storm of the Century airs on ABC in February; the project ultimately earns Frantic an Emmy nomination for its visual effects (VFX) work.
+Stephen King’s Storm of the Century airs on ABC; the project ultimately earns Frantic an Emmy nomination for its visual effects (VFX) work.
+Commercial projects continue to draw attention, garnering a Blizzard Award, a Gold PROMAX Award and a Signature Award.

 1998

-Frantic's commercial work results in several major awards, including a Signature Award and a CanPro Award.
-The honours help to build the groundwork for what is to become Frantic's Commercial Division.
+Frantic sets its sights on the television and film industry and creates CGI storm effects for Stephen King’s Storm of the Century.
+Frantic’s commercial work results in several major awards, including a Signature Award and a CanPro Award.
+The honours help to build the groundwork for what is to become Frantic’s Commercial Division.

 1997